balthorium/pcg-id/draft-abiggs-saag-primitives-for-confidential-groups.md

   * an encrypted {{RFC7517}} that represents the symmetric key material, and
   * a timestamp indicating the date and time the GK was created.

 The JWK attribute value is encrypted in a JWE {{RFC7516}} JSON serialization with one or more recipients.
-In decentralized groups the resulting JSON serialization must include each other member of the group as determined by the current and validated GMBC.
-In centralized groups the resulting JSON serialization may include as a recipient just the curator (e.g. when an entity shares a new GK) or just one member (e.g. when the curator shares a GK with a member that has requested it).
+In decentralized groups the resulting JWE JSON serialization must include each other member of the group as determined by the current and validated GMBC.
+In centralized groups the resulting JWE JSON serialization may include as a recipient just the curator (e.g. when an entity shares a new GK) or just one member (e.g. when the curator shares a GK with a member that has requested it).
 The full JSON payload of the GK is signed as a JWS {{RFC7515}} using the creator's private entity key.

 GKs may be created by members and non-members alike.
 A non-member may generate a GK as described above and use it to encrypt its own communications to the group.
 This can be a useful property as it provides for a confidential "write only" capability to the group communications resource.